brachbach/frontendCalendar/README.md

 Finally, do the best you can.
 We will be evaluating on correctness and code abstraction/design.
 Once you’re done, submit this either as a .zip file, or provide a link on GitHub.
 Please include a README that explains how to set up and run your project.

+To work on now:
+-sort events on a date by time (should be quite easy) -allow paging through the calendar, eliminating the need for the other view (not too bad) -input validation (not too bad)
+-refactor creating/editing events to a modal (moderately difficult) -make sure that calendar view generates the proper view on the border of months/years (based on how new Date() works, it should, but worth checking)
+-refactor event storage to be more performant (somewhat hard) -reset event creating and editing upon clicking on the create button or on an event (thought it would be trivial but couldn't get it right away)
+-small visual upgrades:
+  -wrap long words instead of overflowing (not so important)

 Key things: